AbhiramDwivedi/table-stakes/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is released under the Unlicense - placing it in the public domain with no copyright restrictions.
+This means you can use, modify, and distribute the code freely without any attribution requirements.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments